Fausto Vega Santander: Military career

 In 1940, after graduating from high school, Vega Santander joined the Mexican Air Force.
 He graduated from the Military Aviation School as a Sub-lieutenant and then served as a special instructor in the aviation school in Guadalajara, Jalisco, in 1944.

 After Mexico declared war against the Axis powers (Germany, Italy and the Empire of Japan) in May 1942, in March 1945 Mexico sent Sub-lieutenant Fausto Vega Santander's unit, the 201st Fighter Squadron, to the South Pacific Theatre.
 The squadron was attached to the 58th Fighter Group of the United States Army Air Forces (USAAF) during the liberation of the main Philippines island of Luzon in the spring of 1945.

-On 1 June 1945, the young airman crashed during dive bombing practice near Tabones Island, a small islet off Luzon, near Nagsasa Bay on the Redondo Peninsula.
+On 1 June 1945, Santander crashed during dive bombing practice near Tabones Island, a small islet off Luzon, near Nagsasa Bay on the Redondo Peninsula.
+His aircraft, a Republic P-47D Thunderbolt, crashed into the sea at high speed and exploded.
 The USAAF search and rescue team was not able to locate his body.
-His aircraft, a Republic P-47D Thunderbolt, crashed into the sea at high speed and exploded.